pebble-dev/rebble-help/_topic/setup-ios.md

 ![](/images/ios/setup12.png)

 # Allow location access

 Press 'Allow Once'.
-You'll need to change this to 'Always' later for certain Pebble functionality to work, such as local weather.
+You will need to change this to 'Always' later for certain Pebble functionality to work, such as local weather.

 ![](/images/ios/setup13.png)

 # Setup calendars and Pebble Health